BluestoneInstitute/training_R_programming/README.md

 ##### Notes:  Wickham, Hadley, and Garrett Grolemund.
 R for data science: import, tidy, transform, visualize, and model data. " O'Reilly Media, Inc.", 2016. (available at https://r4ds.had.co.nz/). #####

 ## Import Data
+There are lots of ways to import data into R.  For example, the base version of R has several data import functions like read.table, read.csv, and read.delim (note the "." after "read").
+However, other packages provide slightly better functionality and speed than what is available in base R.

+The readR package includes functions like read_csv, read_tsv, and read_fwf (note the "\_" after "read").
+The readXL package includes functions like read_excel (again, note the "\_" after "read").
+Both readR and readXL are part of the Tidyverse.
+The Tidyverse is a collection of R packages that share underlying design philosophy, grammer and datas structures.
+Haven is another Tidyverse package that imports datasets from other statistical packages (SAS, Stata, and SPSS) into R.

+Learn these three packages before branching out into other packages.

 > **BEST PRACTICE NOTE:**  Import data using code saved to a program **NOT** through drop-down menus included in the software.